sw4/Ext.ux.ColorPicker/README.md

 Requiremenets
 =====

+Requires canvas support and is based on a standard Ext triggerfield, so supports all native properties.
 Requires ExtJS JS and CSS to be referenced in your page.*

 <sup>*Currently only tested in ExtJS 4.2x</sup>